Gaining Information Advantage: The Workforce

 Moderator Lindy Kyzer asked about pay transparency, classification changes, security clearances and how they impact the workforce approach for the panelists.
 Mr. Coltson and Ms. Parker both highlighted that while government cannot always compete directly with private pay scales, they can offer professional training and incentives that cannot be found anywhere else.

 Conversation shifted to how COVID impacted retention.
-Ms. Hardy noted that COVID shifted people’s thinking about whether they will be happy, cared for, and appreciated at their workplace at a different level than before.
+Speakers noted that COVID shifted people’s thinking about whether they will be happy, cared for, and appreciated at their workplace at a different level than before.
 Ms. Parker highlighted how NSA put out a wellness strategy to help employees with their financial, cultural, physical, and mental health.
 Mr. Coltson highlighted learning opportunities-training at home, hybrid work to help empower people to live the lives they want to, and making sure everyone has the tools and support needed to accomplish their mission, grow, and be happy while doing it.

 Finally, the panelists discussed upskill and reskill efforts.
 Ms. Parker discussed how NSA is planning to make sure people have the tools they need, both today and in the future.
-Ms. Hardy touched on accommodations (neurodiversity, fostering clear definitions of the clearance process) that can make applicants’ lives and recruitment easier.
+Conversation touched on accommodations (neurodiversity, fostering clear definitions of the clearance process) that can make applicants’ lives and recruitment easier.
 Mr. Coltson praised the public-private talent exchange that DIA offers, allowing cross-pollination of ideas and skills across the IC.
 All three panelists are excited about how that kind of modern training, better recruitment, and stronger retention all coalesce to create a more impactful workforce, helping to create the Information Advantage the United States needs.